Michael F. Adams: University of Georgia, 1997–2013

 In March 2004, in the wake of these scandals, the faculty senate of the Franklin College of Arts and Sciences, the largest college in the University of Georgia, passed a vote of "no confidence" in Adams.
 The senate's statement argued for an "erosion in excellence" during his tenure.
 Around this time, the UGA Foundation announced that it would no longer provide Adams with additional annual compensation of over $300,000, but would instead donate to the UGA general fund.
 In July 2010, athletic director Damon Evans, whom Adams hired to replace Dooley, was arrested for DUI and resigned as a result.
-In spite of the scandals that took place within the Georgia athletic department during Adams' tenure, which also included NCAA violations for academic fraud that took place under the watch of head men's basketball coach Jim Harrick, UGA teams won nineteen national championships and athletic department revenue grew from $25.7 million to a projected $92.1 million.
+In spite of the scandals that took place within the Georgia athletic department during Adams's tenure, which also included NCAA violations for academic fraud that took place under the watch of head men's basketball coach Jim Harrick, UGA teams won nineteen national championships and athletic department revenue grew from $25.7 million to a projected $92.1 million.

-During Adams' presidency, UGA established five new colleges: the School of Public and International Affairs and the College of Environment & Design in 2001, the College of Public Health in 2005, the Odum School of Ecology in 2007, and the College of Engineering in 2012.
+During Adams's presidency, UGA established five new colleges: the School of Public and International Affairs and the College of Environment & Design in 2001, the College of Public Health in 2005, the Odum School of Ecology in 2007, and the College of Engineering in 2012.
 This was the conclusion of a plan that initially included the dissolution of the Grady College of Journalism, though protest from faculty and students ultimately forced Adams to scrap that portion of the project.
 Adams was named vice president of the executive committee of the Southeastern Conference (SEC) for the 2003–2004 academic year under committee president John A. White, the chancellor of the University of Arkansas.
 Thereafter, Adams served for two years as the committee's president in his own right.
 After the end of his term in 2006, he was elected to a two-year term as the chairman of the National Collegiate Athletic Association Executive Committee.
 During this time, he attracted attention by publicly announcing his support for an eight-team playoff championship system for college football.

-During Adams' presidency, UGA's enrollment grew from just under 30,000 to about 35,000 and the school raised more money than it had in its history up to that point.
+During Adams's presidency, UGA's enrollment grew from just under 30,000 to about 35,000 and the school raised more money than it had in its history up to that point.
 UGA's endowment also grew, from $250 million to $745 million, and it more than doubled its number of endowed professorships to 219.
-In Adams' final ten years, the university was ranked in the top twenty public research universities by U.S. News & World Report eight times.
+In Adams's final ten years, the university was ranked in the top twenty public research universities by U.S. News & World Report eight times.
 Adams announced his resignation as UGA president on May 3, 2012, set to be effective June 30, 2013.
 He was succeeded by UGA provost Jere Morehead.
 Upon departing Georgia, Adams and his wife continued to maintain a residence in Athens.
 He was designated president emeritus and Regents' professor by the university upon leaving office.